ggcarvalho/ggcarvalho.github.io/content/posts/imageproc.md

 ## Negative images
 ---

-Images represented in the RGB color model consist of three component images, one for each primary color.
+Images represented in the RGB color model consist of three components, one for each primary color.
 When fed into an RGB monitor, these three images combine on the screen to produce a composite color image.
-The secondary colors of light are cyan, magenta, and yellow.
+The secondary colors of light are cyan (C), magenta (M), and yellow (Y).
 They are also known as the primary colors of pigments.
 For instance, when a surface coated with cyan pigment is illuminated with white light, no red light is reflected from the surface.
-Cyan is the absence of red, magenta is the absence of green, and yellow is the absence of blue.
-One can interpret the RGB model to be additive, whereas the CMY is subtractive.
+In a nutshell, cyan is the absence of red, magenta is the absence of green, and yellow is the absence of blue.
+Because of that, we usually interpret the RGB model to be additive, whereas the CMY is subtractive (see the image below).

 <div style="text-align:center"><img src="/img/posts/image_proc/algebra.jpg" style="width: 60%"></div>